Example: Cleaning up a CSV file

 .strip

-.downcase # Case-insensitive comparison
+.downcase # For case-insensitive comparison

 end